theaquamarine/windows-powershell-docs/docset/windows/netsecurity/set-netfirewallprofile.md

 This parameter removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.
 If managing a computer running firstref_vista and firstref_client_7, then the default value is True.
 If managing a computer running firstref_longhorn and firstref_server_7, then the default value is False.
-If managing a computer running Windows Server® 2012, then the default value is True.
+If managing a computer running Windows Server??
+2012, then the default value is True.
 When managing a GPO, the default setting for all operating systems is NotConfigured.

 ```yaml